unsplash/unsplash-php/README.md

 ===

 #### Crew\Unsplash\Photo::unlike()
-Unlike a photo on the user behalf
+Unlike a photo on the user's behalf.

 *Note:* You need to instantiate a photo object first